doitintl/aws-eks-sample-templates/00-create-eks-cluster/README.md

 ## Prerequisites

 - An active AWS account
-- VPC - eksctl creates a new vpc named eksctl-my-demo-cluster-cluster/VPC in the target region
+- VPC - eksctl creates a new vpc named eksctl-my-demo-cluster-cluster/VPC in the target region (if you need to use custom vpc configuration then refer to [link](https://eksctl.io/usage/creating-and-managing-clusters/#:~:text=If%20you%20needed%20to%20use%20an%20existing%20VPC%2C%20you%20can%20use%20a%20config%20file%20like%20this%3A))
 - IAM permissions – The IAM security principal that you're using must have permissions to work with Amazon EKS IAM roles and service-linked roles, AWS CloudFormation, and a VPC and related resources.
 - Install [kubectl](https://kubernetes.io/docs/tasks/tools/),[eksctl](https://eksctl.io/introduction/?h=install#installation) and [AWS CLI](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) in your local machine or in the CICD setup

 ### IAM Setup

-- For this setup, create an IAM policy name AmazonEKSAdminPolicy with the policy details in `01-AmazonEKSAdminPolicy.json` and attach the policy to the principal
+- For this setup, create an IAM policy name AmazonEKSAdminPolicy with the policy details in `01-AmazonEKSAdminPolicy.json` and attach the policy to the principal creating the cluster.

 ### Creating an EKS cluster

 The eksctl tool uses CloudFormation under the hood, creating one stack for the EKS master control plane and another stack for the worker nodes.
+Refer to [eksctl](https://eksctl.io/introduction/) for all avaiable configuration options.

 Run the command below to create a new cluster in the `us-west-2` region; expect this to take around 20 minutes and refer to eksctl documentation for all available options to customize the cluster configurations.